Table of Contents

 What is a REBNY financial statement?

 The Real Estate Board of New York (REBNY) is a trade association.
-The organization provides a financial statement that is widely used by listing real estate agents and sellers to quickly compare the financial strength of the potential buyers.
+The organization provides a financial statement that is widely used by New York City real estate agents and sellers to evaluate the financial strength of the potential buyers.

 The form is only two pages, but there is a lot of information to provide.
 There are two columns, the applicant, and co-applicant (such as your spouse).
-It may feel invasive, but sellers do not want to entertain an offer that is going to be rejected by the board.
-For its part, the board wants to ensure that you have the proper assets and income to afford the unit and not run into any financial trouble down that road.
+It may feel invasive, but sellers do not want to entertain an offer that is going to be rejected by the board, and that may never close.
+For its part, the board wants to ensure that you have the sufficient assets and income to afford the co-op apartment and not run into any financial stress down that road.
+Financial distress can lead to homeowners not paying maintenance fees and or trying to sell their co-op for less than previous sales in the building.

 Example of REBNY Financial Statement Form – Download